Project Cost Planning

-Even smaller projects require cost planning.
-This does not have to be time-consuming.
+A project cost plan is a necessary document even for smaller projects.
+This does not have to be complicated and time-consuming.
 A structured Excel table according to work packages can be sufficient.
 I offer a ready-made Excel template for download.
 This is included in my project management template set.

 Cost planning is a must even for smaller projects - even if the effort involved should not be too great.
 This article shows you how to solve planning of costs in smaller projects easily.
 The basis is an Excel template.
 While the template itself is easy to use, I explain in this article how to create a meaningful cost plan step by step.